chichilalescu/bfps/README.rst

 --------

-* particles: initialization of multistep solvers is done with lower order methods, so don't be surprised if naive convergence tests fail.
+* particles: initialization of multistep solvers is done with lower order methods, so don't be surprised if direct convergence tests fail.

 TODO
 ----

+* store velocity field along a line in statistics (for structure functions etc)

 * store time averaged stats in .h5 file